Two-dimensional coherent spectroscopy of disordered superconductors in the narrow-band and broad-band limits: Numerical simulation

 In Fig.~\ref{fig: dc kerr g05}, we plot $|\chi^{(3)}(\Omega; \Omega, 0, 0)|^2$ for $\gamma=0.5$.
 We again find the resonance peak at $\Omega=2\Delta$, which is dominated by the quasiparticle contributions mainly coming from QP5 diagram.
 We also notice that the weight of the QP3 diagram is enhanced around $\Omega=2\Delta$.
 In the clean limit, the paramagnetic coupling to electromagnetic fields disappears, and the resonance at $\Omega=2\Delta$ in the dc Kerr effect will be governed by the quasiparticles with the diamagnetic coupling.

 The results are summarized in Table \ref{table: summary}.
 Although the ac Kerr susceptibility at $\Omega\ge 2\Delta$ is dominated by the Higgs mode both in the clean and dirty regimes, it only shows the threshold behavior, and the Higgs mode is far off-resonant.
 The dc Kerr susceptibility, on the other hand, shows resonance at $\Omega=2\Delta$, which is dominated by the Higgs mode in the dirty regime.
-However, there is a competition between the Higgs mode and quasiparticles depending on the disorder strength as in THG \cite{Jujo2018, MurotaniShimano2019, Silaev2019, TsujiNomura2020, Seibold2021}.
+However, there is a competition between the Higgs mode and quasiparticles depending on the disorder strength as in THG \cite{Jujo2018, MurotaniShimano2019, Silaev2019, TsujiNomura2020, Seibold2021, Derendorf2024}.
 In this regard, 2DCS has similar issues on identifying the physical origin of the peak as THG.
 There always exists a possibility that the quasiparticle excitations contribute to the resonance at $\Omega=2\Delta$.
 We cannot clearly distinguish the contribution of quasiparticles from that of the Higgs mode only by looking at experimental data of the frequency or temperature dependence of 2DCS.
 One needs to compare experimental results with theoretical calculations to understand the origin of the 2DCS signal.
+It will also be useful to examine more detailed behavior such as the polarization angle dependence of the pulse field, as has been the case for THG \cite{Cea2016, Matsunaga2017}.

 On the other hand, 2DCS may contain different information than THG.
 The 2DCS signal is related to the ac and dc Kerr susceptibilities in the narrow-band and broad-band limits.
 More generally, the 2DCS can be described by the integral of the third-order nonlinear susceptibility with different frequency combinations (Eqs.~(\ref{j_NL diagonal}) and (\ref{j_NL horizontal})).
 Thus, we can use 2DCS to reconstruct third-order nonlinear susceptibilities that are otherwise hard to access by other methods.